wolfSSL/wolfssl-examples/tls/README.md

     servAddr.sin_addr.s_addr = INADDR_ANY;          /* from anywhere   */
 ```

-That initialize-with-zeros step is not strictly necessary, but it's usually a
+That "Initialize the sever address sturuct wit zeros" step is not strictly
-good idea, and it doesn't complicate the example too much.
+necessary, but it's usually a good idea, and it doesn't complicate the example

-Hopefully those comments illuminate what everything means.
+too much.

 With the address all filled out, the final stage of setting up the server is to
 bind our socket to a port and start listening for connections.
 In total, this